HavokTracks/Forever-Adorable/README.md

 Like most other Spigot plugins, simply drop the jar file into your server's plugin folder and restart your server.

 # Use
-Nametag a baby any name to keep them tiny
+Nametag a baby any name to keep them tiny.
 Use nametag with the name "growup" to make them adult again

 # Commands